Badi' al-Zaman Mirza: Visit of Babur

 Babur, who had marched from Kabul in an effort to assist Husayn, arrived in Herat and stayed there for a while, but noted the weakness of the brothers and left without making battle with the Uzbeks.
 In his Baburnama, Babur reccounts his stay in Herat, in particular a party held by Badi' al-Zaman Mirza in which he was offered delicate roast goose and was entertained to poetry recitals, music and dancing.
 The next year in 1507, the Uzbeks under Muhammad Shaybani captured Herat, bringing an end to Timurid rule there, and the brothers fled.
 Muzaffar died shortly after.

 Badi' went to Kandahar to muster forces and marched against the Uzbeks, but was defeated.
 He then came to the court of Ismail I of Persia, where he was given lands surrounding Tabriz and 3650 gold shorafins a year.
 He helped influence Ismail's decision to undertake an expedition against the Uzbeks in 1510, in which Ismail killed Muhammad Shaybani.

 In 1512 he lost a war against some small nations.
-Badi' stayed seven years at Tabriz until it was conquered by Ottoman sultan Selim I, at which point he travelled to Istanbul, where he died during the plague in 1514.
+Badi' stayed seven years at Tabriz until it was conquered by Ottoman sultan Selim I, at which point he travelled to Constantinople, where he died during the plague in 1514.